RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 from the running RTS2 instance as far as they are needed.
 All additional device or analysis properties are kept in a single configuration file.

-During analysis ``DS9`` region of interest  data structures are created for each image.
-Optionally the images and the region files are displayed on screen using ``DS9``.
+Optionally ``DS9`` displays images and their region files on screen.
 The circle is centered to ``SExtractor``'s x,y positions.
 Red circles indicate objects which were rejected green ones which were accepted.

 If rts2saf is executed remotely the X-Window DISPLAY variable has to be set otherwise